drazvan91/barcodescanner-sdk-cordova/docs/examples.md

 Example code     {#cordova-examples}
 ===================================

+For barcode scanner usage examples, you can either use one of the sample apps included in the plugin archive, or paste one of the samples below into your www/index.html file.

 ## Build the sample apps

 In order to build the simple or extended sample apps you must import one of them upon creation of your project as follows: